opnfv/nfvbench/docs/development/design/traffic_desc.rst

   or when using a loopback cable
 - the dest MAC as specified by the configuration file (EXT chain no ARP)
 - the dest MAC as discovered by ARP (EXT chain)
+- the router MAC as discovered from Neutron API (PVPL3 chain)
 - the VM MAC as dicovered from Neutron API (PVP, PVVP chains)

 NFVbench does not currently range on the MAC addresses.